 One of the first bird species to re-establish and passively defend a nesting territory will be the ravens.
 Paired ravens may be seen sitting side by side on days when the weather is fair and their appetites satisfied, a situation that occurs more frequently as spring evolves.
 With spring in the air and time to spare, the ravens play, a luxury most species do not have.
 Red crossbills may initiate nesting during any month of the year.
 Boreal and great horned owls may be heard calling, this being their courtship period. ~ Frank C. Craighead, Jr.

-Apparently Yellowstone doesn’t see much change in the during deep winter.
-It’s loveliness walks alongside a sometimes cruel companion of cold, windy days under a stark, steel sky.
+Apparently, Yellowstone doesn’t see much change during deep winter.
+Its loveliness walks alongside a sometimes cruel companion of cold, windy days under a stark, steel sky.
 It’s a quiet time, stagnant even.

 It looks like not much is happening.
 And not much is.
 There.
 In the park or on the surface.

 But away from the park migratory birds are living a temperate life.
 The elk have wandered south to a reserve.
 The bears have denned, sleeping their way through winter and giving birth to tiny offspring who will do nothing but eat and grow through their mother’s slumber.

 We can’t always see what’s happening but deep winter reminds us to hope.

 The raven operates by instinct.
 It knows that even though it’s winter on the ground, spring is in the air.
 In the space opened up by the absence of activity, the raven, mascot of hope, is satisfied to enjoy the little luxury afforded by the sameness of the season.
 It doesn’t just endure its environment.
 It more than survives its season.
 It plays.